-The strategy's objectives reflect the provisions set out in section 75(a)(ii) of the LTMA 2003 and the New Zealand Transport Strategy 2008, while also taking account of regional issues and objectives.
+The Strategy's objectives reflect the provisions set out in section 75(a)(ii) of the LTMA 2003 and the New Zealand Transport Strategy 2008, while also taking account of regional issues.

-The objectives form an important component of the strategic framework (the vision, objectives and outcomes) which is aligned with Greater Wellington's Long Term Council Community Plan (LTCCP) and the Wellington Regional Strategy to ensure the RLTS contributes to the community outcomes identified by these documents.
+The objectives form an important component of the strategic framework (the vision, objectives and outcomes).
+They are aligned with Greater Wellington's Long Term Council Community Plan (LTCCP) and the Wellington Regional Strategy to ensure the RLTS contributes to the community outcomes identified by these documents.